 With Hanukkah just around the corner, I'm once again thinking about my favorite Jewish food: latkes.
-But I'm also thinking about my second favorite Jewish food—matzo balls—and how little respect they get.
+But I'm also thinking about my second-favorite Jewish food—matzo balls—and how little respect they get.

-Sure, most people only think of matzo balls during Passover, but in my house, for as long as I can remember, they've been an every-damn-Jewish-holiday food, because they're just that good, and almost everyone I know—Jew or gentile—adores them.
+Sure, most people think of matzo balls only during Passover, but in my house, for as long as I can remember, they've been an every-damn-Jewish-holiday food, because they're just that good, and almost everyone I know—Jew or gentile—adores them.

-Yet while recipe writers trample over each other to develop the latest spin on latkes from sweet potato to Sichuan peppercorn, the humble matzo ball goes ignored.
+Yet, while recipe writers trample over each other to develop the latest spin on latkes, from sweet potato to Sichuan peppercorn, the humble matzo ball goes ignored.
 Even the discourse about them is stodgy: oh, some people like sinkers and others like floaters.
 Big whoop.
 When are we going to start having fun with our matzo balls?

-As you start plotting out your Hanukkah menus and thinking about what you're serving besides brisket and latkes, as you eye that latke-essential matzo meal in the corner of your pantry, I want you to consider making matzo balls as well.
+As you start plotting out your Hanukkah menus and thinking about what you're serving besides brisket and latkes—as you eye that latke essential, matzo meal, in the corner of your pantry—I want you to consider making matzo balls as well.
 And while you're at it, get creative with them.
 Here are three ways to do so.

 Matzo Ball Fun Time #1: Chicken-Stuffed Matzo Balls

-This idea started as a pun: would it be possible to make matzo ball soup dumplings?
+This idea started as a pun: Would it be possible to make matzo ball soup dumplings?

 The answer is no, because matzo balls are too porous to contain a soupy filling.
-But you can stuff matzo balls with dumpling-like nuggets of meat and surprise the hell out of your uncle when he first goes to taste his soup.
+But you can stuff matzo balls with dumpling-like nuggets of meat, and surprise the hell out of your uncle when he first goes to taste his soup.

-Here's the deal: get yourself some ground chicken (dark meat if at all possible, please!), some egg for binder, and some starch to soak up extra liquid (matzo meal is convenient and thematically appropriate).
+Here's the deal: Get yourself some ground chicken (dark meat if at all possible, please!), some egg for binder, and some starch to soak up extra liquid (matzo meal is convenient and thematically appropriate).
 Then add complementary flavors: I went with minced onions caramelized in schmaltz (rendered chicken fat), loads of dill, and black pepper.
 You're essentially making chicken meatballs that you'll then stuff inside matzo ball batter; there's a full recipe for the filling here.
-Wet your hands with water, roll your meatballs into 1 1/4" balls, and set them aside.
+Wet your hands with water, roll your meatballs into one-and-a-quarter-inch balls, and set them aside.

 It's important to think "meatball," not "dumpling," because matzo balls take a long time to cook—30 to 40 minutes—and you want to use a filling that's guaranteed to stay moist; the egg and matzo meal in your filling help with that.
 Oh, and if you're looking to play off Hanukkah starting on Thanksgiving Day this year?
 Ground turkey and a stuffing-flavored filling of bread crumbs, cooked onion and celery, and chopped sage would taste damn good inside a matzo ball.
 So would veal and pork with bread crumbs, oregano, and Parmesan.

 You cook it like any old matzo ball, too: 30 to 40 minutes in simmering salted water or stock.
-When done it'll look something like this:
+When done, it'll look something like this:

-Meaty, juicy innards, a matzo ball that's soaked up plenty of dill and schmaltzy onion flavor, and the first interesting matzo ball soup you've had in years.
+Meaty, juicy innards; a matzo ball that's soaked up plenty of dill and schmaltzy onion flavor; and the first interesting matzo ball soup you've had in years.

-Matzo Ball Fun Time # 2: Deep Fried, Chicken Skin-Wrapped Matzo Balls
+Matzo Ball Fun Time #2: Deep-Fried, Chicken Skin–Wrapped Matzo Balls

-I couldn't find any pre-ground dark meat chicken at my grocery store, so I wound up grinding my own from bone-in legs and thighs.
-This left me with two big pieces of chicken skin after my matzo ball-making was all said and done.
-Normally, I'd just fry my chicken skin into gribenes (Jewish chicharrones), but some leftover un-souped matzo balls, their exteriors drying in the open air, got me thinking: it'd be a shame not to fry those.
+I couldn't find any pre-ground dark-meat chicken at my grocery store, so I wound up grinding my own from bone-in legs and thighs.
+This left me with two big pieces of chicken skin after my matzo ball–making was all said and done.
+Normally, I'd just fry my chicken skin into gribenes (Jewish chicharrones), but some leftover, un-souped matzo balls, their exteriors drying in the open air, got me thinking: It'd be a shame not to fry those.

-Once you cook your matzo balls, reserve a couple to dry out on a paper towel-lined plate.
+Once you've cooked your matzo balls, reserve a couple to dry out on a paper towel–lined plate.
 Let the balls dry out near a window or in the fridge until a leathery pellicle forms on the surface; turn them over so they dry evenly.
 Then get a pot of oil ready, something tall and narrow filled no more than one-third of the way with oil.
 Be careful—there will be splatters.

-Pat your skin (err, the chicken's) dry on both sides and spread it out into a rectangular shape.
+Pat your skin (er, the chicken's) dry on both sides, and spread it out into a rectangular shape.
 The goal is to completely wrap the matzo ball in a tight, even layer of skin.
 Roll the matzo ball in a cylinder of skin, then use toothpicks to stitch the seams together.
 Fold the loose ends of the cylinder underneath, trim off the uneven edges, and stab toothpicks through those folds right into the matzo ball.
 You'll wind up with something that looks like this: